-(1) GENERAL

-(a) The state aid authorized by s.
-93.23 (1), Stats., may be paid on net premiums paid by a county or district fair.
-The department may withhold state premium aid from any fair which does not enforce the animal health provisions required under ch.
+- (1) General. - (a) The state aid authorized by s.
+93.23 (1), Stats., may be paid on net premiums paid by a fair.
+The department may withhold state premium aid from any fair that does not enforce animal health provisions under ch.
 ATCP 10 that are applicable to animals exhibited at the fair.
-State aid will be paid only on premiums actually paid by bank check or draft.

-(b) No deductions may be made from premium money won by an exhibitor.
+State aid will be paid only on premiums actually paid by bank check or draft. - (b) No deductions may be made from premium money won by an exhibitor.
 Premiums may, however, be withheld where exhibition rules established by the fair association are violated.
-A written statement of violation shall be submitted to the department to justify action taken by a local fair.

-(c) Premiums offered shall be definite in amount.
-No decrease or increase in published premiums may be made because of the financial condition of the organization or for any other reason.

-(d) State aid may be paid on no more than 2 premiums awarded an exhibitor under one premium or Lot No. in open division individual livestock classes, except poultry and rabbits, and no more than one premium in all other classes, including poultry and rabbits.

-(e) No county or district fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same county or district fair.
-This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class.

-(f) No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests.
+A written statement of violation shall be submitted to the department to justify actions taken by a fair. - (c) Premiums offered shall be definite in amount.
+No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason. - (e) No fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same fair.
+This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class. - (f) No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests. - (2) Premium lists. - (a) Premiums for which state aid is requested by county and district fairs shall conform with the uniform premium list and other requirements set forth in these rules.
+Fairs requesting state aid for net premiums shall submit to the department a printed copy of the premium list used at the fair, as required under s.
+ATCP 160.92 (3) (c).

-(2) PREMIUM LISTS

-(a) Premiums for which state aid is requested by county and district fairs shall conform with uniform premium list and other requirements as set forth in these rules.
-Fairs requesting state aid for net premiums shall submit to the Department, a printed copy of the premium list used at the fair, as required under s.
-ATCP 160.92 (3)(c) (b) The officers of each fair shall mail a copy of the premium list to other associations, societies, or boards conducting a fair in Wisconsin upon request.
+- (b) The officers of each fair shall mail a copy of the premium list to other associations, societies, or boards conducting a fair in Wisconsin upon request.

-(c) Sections ATCP 160.01 through 160.07 and 160.91 shall be published in the premium books used by a fair for which state aid is requested.
+- (c) Sections ATCP 160.01 through 160.07 and 160.91 shall be published in premium books used by a fair for which state aid is requested.

-(3) ENTRY FEES
+- (3) Entry fees.

-(a) A fair may charge an exhibitor an entry fee or charge stall rents for animals, or both.
+- (a) A fair may charge an exhibitor an entry fee or charge stall rents for animals, or both.

-(b) Exhibitors in department 35 shall not be required to purchase an exhibitor's ticket.
-Any other exhibitors may be required, if no entry fee is charged, to purchase an exhibitor's season ticket at a price not to exceed that charged for non-exhibitors season tickets.
+- (b) Exhibitors in department 35 shall not be required to purchase an exhibitor's ticket.
+Any other exhibitor may be required, if no entry fee is charged, to purchase an exhibitor's season ticket at a price not to exceed that charged for a non-exhibitor's season ticket.

-(4) SPLIT FAIR DATES
+- (4) Split fair dates.

-(a) For purpose of this subsection, "split fair dates" occur when a fair organization judges exhibits or contest and pay premiums at more than one time or more than one location during the calendar year.
+- (a) For purposes of this subsection, "split fair dates" occur when a fair organization judges exhibits or contests and pays premiums at more than one time or at more than one location during the calendar year.

+- (b) Except as provided under par. (c), the department may not pay state aid for a fair having split dates unless the department gives advance written approval for a split fair.
+The department may approve split dates based on hardship.

+- (c) The department may pay state aid for the following exhibits or contests in a fair having split dates with advance notification to the department:

+- 1. Clothing revue.

+- 2. Demonstrations.

+- 3. Favorite foods revue.

+- 4. Dogs.

+- 4m.
+Cats.

+- 5. Small animals.

+- 6. Rocketry.

+- 7. Shooting sports.

+7m.
+Mechanical projects.